 – David Allen

-I’m sure you too have had days where you felt that there are just so many hours in a day just to get the basic things done let alone having some down time to catch your breath before we have to do it all over again.
+I’m sure you too have had days where you felt that there are just so many hours in a day just to get the basic things done…let alone having some down time to catch your breath before we have to do it all over again.

-His simple yet powerful quote above serves as a reminder that unless we don’t want to feel burnt out with life – the feeling of having overworked, overcommitted and/or overwhelmed, we must to remember to prioritize our commitments, responsibilities, tasks etc. rather than trying to do it all.
+His simple yet powerful quote I shared above serves as a reminder that unless we want to feel burnt out – the feeling of having overworked, overcommitted and/or overwhelmed – we must only focus on our things that adds meaning and value to our lives rather than trying to do it all.

 With so much to do in so little time, hitting the breaks on one priority to make some time and effort for others can be the “lifeline” you need during days/weeks/months that are most hectic.